Geosciences Course in Pollution Prevention and Treatment – GPTP

-Course objectives
+Course Objectives

-This course enables students to enter the job market at the end of their bachelor's degree (Bac + 3) at Technician/Assistant-Engineer level (see Professional integration below), or to enter a Master's degree (see Further study below).
-Thus, the first 2 years are identical to those of the Earth Sciences pathway, with an initial orientation in 2nd year (L2) by the Hydrogeology, Hydraulics, Environmental Chemistry and Ocean, Atmosphere, Hydrosphere TU .
-The final orientation of the course takes place at the beginning of the 3rd year (L3).
-This program benefits from the participation oflecturersfrom the Chemistry and Process Engineering departments and from the Polytech engineering school.
-The training team also draws on a network of local authorities and companies, in particular SMEs, enabling specialization in the following areas:
+This program prepares students to enter the job market upon completion of their bachelor’s degree (Bac + 3) at the Technician/Assistant Engineer level (see “Career Opportunities” below) or to pursue a master’s degree ( see “Further Studies” below).
+Thus, the first two years are identical to those of the Earth Sciences track, with students beginning to specialize in the second year (L2) through the TU , Hydraulics, Environmental Chemistry, and Ocean, Atmosphere, Hydrosphere.
+The final specialization within the program is selected at the beginning of the third year (L3).
+This program benefits from the participationof faculty membersfrom the Department of Chemistry, Process Engineering, and the Polytech School of Engineering.
+The program team also draws on a network of local authorities and companies, particularly SMEs, enabling specialization in the following fields:

 • hydraulics/hydrogeology/hydrology

-• treatment and prevention of waste and pollution
+• Waste and pollution treatment and prevention

 • water purification and treatment